michaelbrady4/perfect-ratio/README.md

-## Find Big Timers on Your Instagram (People You Follow That Don't Follow Back)
+## Find People You Follow That Don't Follow Back on Instagram

 ## Steps to run (assumes user already has python, pip, and git installed):